agoose77/phd-thesis/content/2400-texat-tpc.md

 from utils import displayed_as_mimebundle
 ```

-TexAT (Texas Active Target) is a general-purpose detector developed by the Cyclotron Institute at Texas A&M University for low energy nuclear physics experiments {cite:ps}`koshchiy_texas_2020`.
+TexAT (Texas Active Target) is a general-purpose detector developed by the Cyclotron Institute at Texas A&M University for low-energy nuclear physics experiments {cite:ps}`koshchiy_texas_2020`.
 As an active-target detector, the fill gas serves as both the detection medium and the target, such that TexAT is well suited to conducting scattering and implantation experiments with rare isotope beams.

 TexAT has been upgraded over several experiments.
-In this section, the intial design of the detector will be outlined, followed by an exploration of the modifications relevant to the experiment discussed later in the chapter.
+In this section, the initial design of the detector will be outlined, followed by an exploration of the modifications relevant to the experiment discussed later in the chapter.

 +++